stilljake/serverless-munki/README.md

 # Serverless Munki

-This repository contains cross platform code to deploy a production ready Munki service, complete with AutoPKG, that runs entirely from within a single GitHub repository and an AWS S3 bucket.
+This repository contains cross platform code to deploy a production ready Munki service, complete with AutoPkg, that runs entirely from within a single GitHub repository and an AWS S3 bucket.
 No other infrastructure is required.
 More specifically it contains the following:

 - Terraform code to setup a Munki repo in AWS S3.
-- Actions workflows to handle AutoPKG runs and related tasks.
+- Actions workflows to handle AutoPkg runs and related tasks.
-- Directories for maintaining Munki items and AutoPKG overrides.
+- Directories for maintaining Munki items and AutoPkg overrides.

+## How it works

+After following the deployment steps outlined below to setup your GiHub repo and S3 bucket, an Actions workflow till run daily which does the following:

+- Runs any AutoPkg recipes located in your `RecipOverrides/` folder.
+- Imports any new items into the the `munki_repo` folder.
+- Git commits changes (pkgs, pkgsinfo) for each item into a separate branch.
+- Creates a PR for each new item.
+- Posts results to Slack (if enabled).
+- Syncs approved changes in `munki_repo` to your S3 bucket where the items will be available to client devices.

 ## Deployment

 ### Initial GitHub Setup